ashtacore/ArticEdge/README.md

 # ArcticEdge CPU

-ArcticEdge is an open-source CPU design implemented in SystemVerilog, targeting the Nexys A7-100T FPGA board.
+ArcticEdge is an open-source CPU based on the RISC-V ISA, implemented in SystemVerilog, targeting the Nexys A7-100T FPGA board.

+This is a WIP, there isn't really anything you can do with this design yet.

 ## Project Structure